HaktanM/GazLIO/ReadMe.md

         <max_step_size>0.003</max_step_size>
         <real_time_factor>1.01</real_time_factor>
     ```
-3. Save and clos.
+3. Save and close.
 Then, restart the simulator to apply the changes.

 # Additional Notes